Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Methods

-The sum of the pulse FWHM and jitter for the excitation and ionization steps was approximately 60~ns.
-As a result, for the first few data points in the decay curve shown in Fig.~\ref{fig:FigRaF_2_2}b, the excitation and ionization steps were at least partly overlapped in time.
-As a result, fitting the full curve with ionization delay values down to zero-delay would require modeling the transient population of the $A$~$^2 \Pi_{1/2}$ state, where stimulated excitation and de-excitation as well as radiative decay are all involved.
-To extract the radiative lifetime of the $A$~$^2 \Pi_{1/2}$ state, the analysis becomes significantly simplified if only population loss via radiative decay is considered, as the evolution of the count rate as a function of ionization delay will follow the natural decay law:
+{Fig.~\ref{fig:FigRaF_2_2}a shows {an example of} the measured ion count rate as a function of the delay time {$t$} between the excitation step and {the subsequent} ionization steps {(all decay curves are shown in the Supplemental Material).
+For delay times larger than the sum of the pulse widths (FWHM) and the relative jitter, the data represents the radiative decay from the excited $A$~$^2 \Pi_{1/2}$ state, and the curve can then be fitted} with the natural decay law:

-where $N(t)$ is the population of molecules in the $A$~$^2 \Pi_{1/2}$ state as a function of time, $N_0$ the initial population in the $A$~$^2 \Pi_{1/2}$ state at zero delay (after the startpoint, as discussed below), $\tau$ the radiative lifetime of the $A$~$^2 \Pi_{1/2}$ state, and $C$ is a constant representing the ion background on the detector that stems from non-resonant ionization from the ground state due to the high-power lasers.
-In the case of delayed ionization, $t$ can be interpreted as the delay between the excitation step to the $A$~$^2 \Pi_{1/2}$ state and the subsequent ionization steps.
+In Eq.~\ref{eq:decay_law}, $N(t)$ is the population of molecules in the $A$~$^2 \Pi_{1/2}$ state as a function of the delay, $N_0$ is the population at delay time $t=0$, $\tau$ is the radiative lifetime of the $A$~$^2 \Pi_{1/2}$ state, and $C$ is a constant representing the ion background on the detector that stems from non-resonant ionization. {In order to exclude data points where the radiative decay law is not valid (at times when there is an overlap of the lasers), the first 60 ns were omitted when fitting the decay curve, shown as the "laser overlap regime" in Fig.~\ref{fig:FigRaF_2_2}a.
+This span of 60 ns is approximately equal to the sum of the FWHM and relative jitter of the lasers (see Supplemental Material for details).}